The return of y2k fashion and the Louis Vuitton Murakami Multicolor handbag

 After a few months of complete rejection, I suddenly found myself growing curious.
 I had been seeing more and more people dress in y2k fashion on social media and out in the real world- and frankly I thought it started looking.. kinda good?
 I wondered, if I too could pull off flared jeans and glittery logos again?

-Weirdly enough, I didn't even pay much attention to any of the multicolor bags that were coming out - I didn't realize the brand was doing a highly anticipated nostalgic re-release of the iconic multicolor Murakami handbag.
+Weirdly enough, I didn't even pay much attention to any of the multicolor bags that were coming out - I didn't realize the brand was doing a highly anticipated re-release of the multicolor handbags.
 And that they had previously been unavailable for 20 years!
-I was such a newbie to designer bags, that I didn't even realize limited editions were a thing - I believed that more or less the same bags would be available for years!
-If people liked them - why would they purposely limit the number of bags that they make?
-Of course by now I have found the answer to this question: It is called clever marketing and leveraging fomo (fear of missing out).
-If there is only a limited number of a very popular product, people feel extreme urgency to buy NOW - rather than waiting until they have enough money saved.
-If you think about it, it is pretty genuis - people buy a product at a time they didn't plan to buy - thus increasing profits.
+I was such a newbie to designer bags, that I didn't even know limited editions were such a thing - I believed that the same bags would be available for years - more or less!
+If people liked them - why would any brand purposely limit the number of bags that they make?
+Of course, by now I have found the answer to that question: It is called clever marketing and leveraging fomo (fear of missing out).
+If there is only a limited number of a very popular item, people feel extreme urgency to buy NOW - rather than waiting until they have enough money saved, or they feel "the time is right".
+If you think about it, it is pretty genuis: people buy a product at a time they hadn't planned to buy - thus increasing profits.

-The effects of this marketing strategy could be seen almost immediately - the Murakami bags sold out in a matter of days - only to be listed on theRealReal and Poshmark for double the price - and people were eager to pay it!
+The effects of this marketing strategy could be seen almost immediately - the Murakami bags sold out in a matter of days - only to be listed on theRealReal and Poshmark for double of their retail price - and people were eager to pay it!

 I personally missed the first Murakami re-launch entirely - I was too busy being excited about my first ever Monogram Speedy and Monogram Boulogne bag.
-By the time I owned my first Louis Vuitton bags, my millenial mind had fully embraced that y2k was back.
-I had ordered my first ever Juicy Couture suit - which I also never owned but only admired as a teenager!
+By the time I owned my first Louis Vuitton bags, my millenial mind had fully embraced that y2k fashion was back.
+I ordered my first ever Juicy Couture suit - which I had also never owned but always admired as a teenager!

-After a few months of browsing resale sites and seeing the multicolor bags listed for double the retail price, I made a decision: If they should ever become available again, I would definitely not be missing out - I would be one of the smart ones who INVEST!
-Initially I mainly thought about how much money I could potentially make: If I bought 5 multicolor Murakami bags, and sold them all for double on a resale site - I could make around 10'000 dollars easily!
+After a few months of browsing resale sites and seeing the multicolor bags listed for 5000 and sometimes 6000 dollars, I made a decision: If they should ever become available again, I would definitely not be missing out - I would be one of the smart ones who INVEST!
+I fantasized a lot about how much money I could theoretically make: If I bought a few Murakami bags from Louis Vuitton and then sold them all for double the price - I could make around 10'000 dollars or more!
 It would be a shame to NOT take advantage of such an opportunity!
+Besides the bags' high value on resale sites, I slowly became fixated on their look - the more I saw them, the more obsessed I became!

 Part of me anticipated that it would already have been sold out when I returned from the walk - since that was the sentiment I got from hearing about the first launch.
 I started looking at other available bags: the Pouchette Accessoires - a bag that had never really been on my radar.
-But it was so iconic!
+But I knew how iconic it was!
 After all Lindsay Lohan carried it in Mean Girls!
-And besides, it would make a great addition to the bags I already owned- the shape was different from the Boulogne and also the YSL envelope my husband had bought for me.
+And besides, it would make a great addition to the bags I already owned- the shape was different from the Boulogne and also the YSL Envelope I had.
+I ended up purchasing it that same evening - which meant I had bought two bags from Louis Vuitton in one day.
+I used the money from my own separate bank account for one of the bags (not a particularly stacked account I might add), and my own credit card for the other!
+It almost felt illegal - it was irresponsible and I knew it.

-To my surprise the Alma BB was still available the next day - and the day after that - and the day after that - and the week after that.
-However I was weirdly pleased to see that the Pochette Accessoires was sold out two days after I had purchased it.
-Only to be available again the next day - only to be sold out again - only to be available again the next day - and to be sold out as of today, April 11, 2026.
+To my surprise the Alma BB was still available when I checked the next day - and the day after that - and the day after that - and the week after that.
+However, I was weirdly pleased to see that the Pochette Accessoires was sold out only two days after I had purchased it.
+Only to be available again the next day - only to be sold out again - only to be available again the next day - and so forth and so on.
+As of today, April 11, 2026, the Pouchette Accessoires is sold out, but the Speedy 25, the Nano Speedy and the Alma BB are all still available in the multicolor monogram on the Louis Vuitton website.
+While this is great news for the people who want to get one of these bags, the big elephant in the room can't be ignored: a bag that was once scarce and now isn't drops in value.

-Are they playing with our emotions?
+Are they playing with our emotions and leveraging artificial scarcety?
 Most definitely!
 Is it a wise financial decision to invest in a Murakami handbag, especially if you have to put it on a credit card?
-Absolutely not, especially if you tell yourself you are going to sell them and make a profit off of them but end up keeping them all!
+Absolutely not - and telling yourself you are going to sell it and make a profit won't change that, especially if the bag ends up being not quite as scarce after all - or you decide to keep it!
 Am I mad I tricked myself into believing spending thousands of dollars would be a smart move?
-Not entirely!
-I am excited for my Alma BB, and also my Speedy.
+Not entirely - I am excited for my Alma BB, and also my Speedy.
 (I ended up getting it for myself, it turned out my husband was in fact able to resist and hadn't taken the plunge).
 Like so many others I will be waiting months for my Murakami bags to arrive - except for the Pochette Accessoires.
-Lucky me got that one delivered in just days!
-I have been carrying her around in our apartement, and I look at her everyday.
+Lucky me got it delivered in just days, since they had it in stock!
+I have been carrying her around in our appartement, and I look at her everyday - so far I have been thrilled.